EstebanMarin/caliban-test-zio/readme.md

 # Scala-cli to build a server and use caliban

-to grow under the disney organization
+to grow under the organization

 ```sh
   zio-http-caliban git:(main) ✗ scala-cli run . --interactive